 - Use more than one icon to create a holistic concept

 When it comes to selecting a symbol for your country, the icon can be of a famous landmark or a national object.
 In fact, some country logos try to encompass everything in one brand mark.
 For example, the travel logo for Taiwan.
-There is a stencil style logotype often accompanied with a heart shape that has a set of cute illustrations.
+It encompasses a stencil style logotype accompanied with a heart shape that has a set of cute yet questionable illustrations.

 Image Source: vignette.wikia.nocookie.net